polvoronmilkee/snaq/README.md

 ## ⚙️ Features

+- **Customizable Snake Skins** – Unlock and purchase different snake appearances with earned points
+- **Skin Shop System** – Browse and buy new skins including Green (default), Pink, Blue, and Red variants
-- Pixel-art inspired UI and retro vibes
+- Pixel-art inspired UI and retro vibes with pixelated scrollbars and clean aesthetics
 - Sticky header with controls for **help, sound, music, and credits**
 - Modal-based menus for game settings and instructions
 - Difficulty levels: Easy, Medium, Hard
 - Power-up mechanics to keep gameplay exciting
 - Modular architecture for easy maintenance and expansion
+- Cross-game mode skin persistence and consistent rendering

 ---